sidchopp/books-app-graphQL/README.md

 - NOTE: The reason for using a function as the value of `fields` property for `AuthorType` or `BookType` is more meaningful now.
 Since we are referencing `Booktype` in `AuthorType` and vice versa, and it might be possible that `BookType` is defined after we have defined `AuthorType` in our `schema.js` file, so we will get an error if we had used an object and not a function as the value of `fields` property.

-- Till now we have two root querie: one for finding a particular book from `booksData` and one for finding a particular author from `authorsData`.
+- Till now we have two root queries: one for finding a particular book from `booksData` and one for finding a particular author from `authorsData`.
 Let's define two more root queries to show a list of all the books from `booksData` and a list of all authors from `authorsData`.
 So, in our `RootQuery` we define two more fields by the name of `books` and `authors`.

 ```js
 const RootQuery = new GraphQLObjectType({